 E-scooters cannot be used to carry passengers or to tow, push, or pull other objects.
 Purses and backpacks may be carried.

-The use of e-scooters and e-bikes are prohibited on sidewalks, unpaved trails, paved trails with a width of less than 2 metres, crosswalks, and pedestrian crossovers.
+The use of e-scooters and e-bikes is prohibited on sidewalks, unpaved trails, paved trails with a width of less than two metres, crosswalks, and pedestrian crossovers.
 People who use an e-scooter or e-bike in areas where they are prohibited will be held liable for any damage or harm caused in the event of a collision.

-When riding on multi-use paths or paved off-road trails (with a minimum width of 2 metres), people riding e-scooters and e-bikes must:
+When riding on multi-use paths or paved off-road trails (with a minimum width of two metres), people riding e-scooters and e-bikes must:

 • Keep a safe distance of at least one metre from pedestrians.